Emotional Betrayal Trauma Recovery: An RN Reiki Master Explains the Gentle Ways That Genuinely Heal the Heart

 Releasing Self-Blame

-Self-blame is one of the most pervasive and most damaging emotional features of betrayal trauma β€” the persistent, often unconscious conclusion that the betrayal happened because of something inadequate in you, something you failed to provide, something you did or did not do that made the betrayal inevitable or deserved.
+Self-blame is one of the most pervasive and damaging features of betrayal trauma.
+It is the persistent conclusion that something inadequate in oneself, something failed to provide, or something done or not done made the betrayal inevitable.
 This self-blame is almost universally present in some form, and it is almost universally inaccurate β€” but its inaccuracy does not make it less powerful or less worth addressing directly.

-Releasing self-blame does not mean absolving the person who caused the betrayal of responsibility for their choices.
-It means accurately locating responsibility β€” which belongs with the person who made the choices that caused the harm β€” rather than carrying a portion of it that was never yours.
-From a nursing perspective, the physiological consequences of sustained self-blame β€” the chronic stress response that self-criticism activates, the immune and cardiovascular impact of sustained shame β€” make releasing it a genuine health priority rather than a psychological nicety.
-Working with a therapist to examine and release the specific self-blame narratives that your betrayal trauma has produced is among the highest-value work in emotional recovery.
+Releasing self-blame means accurately locating responsibility β€” which belongs with the person who caused the harm β€” rather than carrying a portion of it that was never appropriate to carry.
+From a nursing perspective, the chronic stress response that self-criticism activates makes releasing self-blame a genuine health priority rather than a psychological nicety.
+Working with a therapist to examine and release the specific self-blame narratives that betrayal trauma has produced is among the highest-value work in emotional recovery.

-Restoring Connection to Your Own Emotional Wisdom
+Restoring Connection to Emotional Wisdom

-Betrayal trauma systematically undermines your trust in your own emotional responses β€” because the emotional signals that should have told you something was wrong were either not present, not recognized, or overridden by other factors, and the discovery of the betrayal can retroactively feel like evidence that your emotional perceptions cannot be trusted.
-Restoring connection to your own emotional wisdom involves gently reestablishing a relationship of trust with your own feeling responses β€” not through forced trust but through gradual, honest engagement with what your emotions are telling you, in present-moment situations where their accuracy can be tested and confirmed rather than assumed.
+Betrayal trauma systematically undermines trust in one's own emotional responses.
+The discovery of the betrayal can retroactively feel like evidence that emotional perceptions cannot be trusted.
+The signals that should have indicated something was wrong were either not present, not recognized, or overridden by other factors.
+Restoring that connection involves gently reestablishing trust with one's own feeling responses β€” through gradual, honest engagement with what emotions are communicating in situations where their accuracy can be tested and confirmed.

-Practicing Radical Gentleness Toward Yourself
+Practicing Radical Gentleness

-Radical gentleness toward yourself is not a soft or supplementary practice in emotional betrayal trauma recovery.
-It is one of its most clinically significant components β€” because the nervous system heals through safety and care rather than through pressure, self-criticism, or the demand to perform recovery faster than the wound actually allows.
-Radical gentleness means responding to your own distress with the same quality of compassionate, patient presence that you would offer someone you deeply loved who was going through something this significant.
-It means noticing when you are being harsh with yourself about the pace of your healing, the persistence of your grief, or the return of acute feelings that you thought were past β€” and consciously choosing a different internal response.
+Radical gentleness toward oneself is not a soft or supplementary practice in emotional betrayal trauma recovery.
+It is one of its most significant components β€” because the nervous system heals through safety and care rather than through pressure or the demand to perform recovery faster than the wound actually allows.
+Radical gentleness means responding to one's own distress with the same compassionate, patient presence that would be offered to someone deeply loved who was going through something this significant.

 🌊